KenNyagz/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - What are differences between var, const and let
 - What are all the data types available in JavaScript
 - How to use the if, if ... else statements
-- How to use comments
+- How to use comments in JS
 - How to affect values to variables
 - How to use while and for loops
 - How to use break and continue statements